FoothillCSClub/GoKart/kart/README.md

 * motion_controller/: Python package that contains MotionController class and related.

+* const/: Python package storing constants for use throughout the program.
+Constants which will need to be used across packages should be placed inside one of the modules contained herein.

 * util/: Python package holding utility classes.
 These classes are those that are passed around between other packages, such as